wwsalmon/blurryface/readme.md

 # Blurryface: offline face blurring tool

-Blurryface is a prototype (made in a few days, potentially buggy, but functional in most cases) Windows/Mac OS app for automatically blurring faces in photos.

-The app is built using Python, [Eel](https://github.com/python-eel/Eel), and HTML/CSS/JS, and built using [Pyinstaller](https://pyinstaller.org/en/stable/).
-It works completely offline -- no photos or information are ever uploaded anywhere when using the app, and all face detection and image processing happens on-device.

-The app uses RetinaFace for face detection and Pillow for blurring/image processing.

-It was born out of the need to blur faces when publishing photos of protests, especially Palestine liberation protests after Oct.
+Prototype Windows/Mac OS app for automatically blurring faces in photos.
+It was born out of the need to blur faces when publishing photos of protests, especially Palestine solidarity protests after Oct.
 7, 2023.

+There are several prototype versions currently in the repository
+- P0: initial tests with Python scripts.
+MVP using RetinaFace
+- P1: functional but suboptimal (330 mb bundle, a bit slow) Python Eel desktop app, using RetinaFace
+- P2: onnxruntime-web and neutrino app, using UltraFace (modified RetinaFace)

 ## Dev notes

+### P1

 Make venv then install packages with `pip install -r requirements.txt`.
 Update with `pip freeze > requirements.txt`